Mercedes-Benz OM602 engine: The engine

 The Mercedes OM602 engine is a 5-cylinder diesel engine of 2497 or 2874 cc.
 The 2874 cc was used in the 310D and 410D Mercedes-Benz T1 and the Phase 1 Mercedes-Benz Sprinter vans (where it was modified for direct injection), the Ssangyong Musso, Korando and Rexton range and even in the 1996–1999 models of the E-class.

 It was available in either naturally aspirated or turbocharged variants with two valves per cylinder.

 The camshafts and injection pump are driven by duplex chain from the crankshaft.
 A separate single-row chain drives the oil pump.
 The camshaft operated the valves via hydraulic bucket tappets; valve clearance adjustment is automatic.
+The water pump is driven via the single serpentine belt, which also drives all other accessories.

 On many OM602 engines fuel injection is indirect.
 A Bosch PES in-line injection pump is used, with a mechanical governor and vacuum-operated stop control.
 The pump is lubricated by a connection to the engine oil circulation and the fuel lift pump is mounted on the side of the injection pump.

 Some later versions of the 2874 cc capacity unit use a Bosch VE-style rotary distributor injection pump with electronic control and have a significantly different combustion chamber as they use direct injection.

 Preheating is by glow plugs with automatic control of preheating time.